Division of Hotels and Restaurants

 - Where you sell or offer for consumption fresh produce or packaged foods;

-- At a distance of 30 inches above the floor in handwashing areas.
+- At a distance of 30 inches above the floor in handwashing and warewashing areas, and bathrooms.

 - 10 foot-candles (110 lux) at a distance of 30 inches above the floor in walk-in refrigeration units, dry food storage areas, and in other areas and rooms during periods of cleaning.

-You are required to have a utility/custodial type sink or a can wash provided with hot and cold water.
-It must connect to a sanitary sewer.
+You are required to have a utility/custodial type sink or a can wash provided for the cleaning of mops, and the disposal of mop water and similar liquid waste.
+It must have hot and cold running water and be connected to a sanitary sewer.
 Provide splash protection if this sink is placed in a location where splash can contaminate nearby sanitary surfaces.

-- All faucets with hose fittings must have a protective plumbing devices (backflow prevention device).
+- All faucets with hose fittings must have a backflow prevention device.